bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

    :alt: Latent Variables
    :align: center

-So when a value is observed, there is an implicit latent variable that decided which of the Gaussians (neighbourhoods) it came from.
+So when a value is observed, there is an implicit latent variable (:math:`z_i`) that decided which of the Gaussians (neighbourhoods) it came from.

 Following along with this housing price example, let's represent the price of each house as real-valued random variable :math:`x_i` and the unobserved neighbourhood it belongs to as a discrete valued random variable :math:`z_i` [2]_.
-Further, let's suppose we have :math:`K` neighbourhoods therefore, :math:`z_i` can be modelled as a
+Further, let's suppose we have :math:`K` neighbourhoods, therefore :math:`z_i` can be modelled as a
 `categorical distribution <https://en.wikipedia.org/wiki/Categorical_distribution>`_
 with parameter :math:`\pi = [\pi_1, \ldots, \pi_k]`, and the price distribution